janewzhou/PortfolioProjects/README.md

 # Jane Zhou Personal Data Analyst Projects Portfolio
+This Repository holds all of the code and queries from the Portfolio Projects I created.
 # Content List
 - Accenture Full Project (in Excel)
 - Quantium Full Project (in Python)